TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/updating_standalone.md

 |stm32h7-wifi|
 <div class="datatable-end"></div>

+### Identifying Versions in DuetWebControl 3.5b3 and Later

+From DWC 3.5b3, a new panel has been added to the machine specific page that collects all the above information in one place, as shown below (You will still need to identify your ESP model as described in the previous section).  {% include image.html file="dwc_settings_machine_specific_3.5.png" alt="All Version Information" caption="All Version Information" %}

 #### Identifying Your ESP Model on Older Wifi Firmware Releases

 If the WiFi firmware you are running is version 1.27-02 or below and it has a